Bio and CV

 My name is Johanna and I am a PhD Candidate in the Food Policy and Applied Nutrition (FPAN) program.

 I was born and raised in Honduras and came to the United States after high school to pursue higher education.
-Prior to joining the Tufts community I received a Bachelor of Arts in Health Sciences at Rice University and in 2011, I completed my Masters degree in Public Health Sciences with a specialization in health economics and health promotion at Karolinska Institute in Stockholm, Sweden.
+Prior to joining the Tufts community I received a Bachelor of Arts in Health Sciences at Rice University, and in 2011, I completed my Masters degree in Public Health Sciences with a specialization in health economics and health promotion at Karolinska Institute in Stockholm, Sweden.

 While in college, I interned at Plan International and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in El Salvador, where I solidified my desire to pursue a career in public health policy and nutrition research.
 My involvement in these projects provided me with a great deal of substantive knowledge in the area of food security interventions, and these experiences were instrumental in developing my interest in program design and evaluation.
 After graduation, I worked as a research assistant at the USDA/ARS Children’s Nutrition Research Center (CNRC).
 In this capacity, I worked closely with two research projects – the Healthy Kids Houston Program and the Walking School Bus program.
 While in Sweden, it became clear I was interested in participating in social change, specifically in the field of nutrition, and I am confident that my doctoral training will prepare me to make significant contributions to the nutrition field by using high-quality research to improve the health and nutritional status of underserved populations.

 In addition to full-time coursework at the Friedman School of Nutrition I work as a teaching assistant at the Friedman School, and have served as a student representative on the Friedman policy admissions committee.
 Additionally, as a Gerald J. Friedman Fellow in Nutrition and Citizenship I have had the opportunity to work with Dr. Beatrice Rogers on the Title II Food Aid Exit Strategies Study (Bolivia, Honduras India and Kenya).
-I also help with the GREEN Project and have worked with the ChildObesity180 Strategy.
-Since beginning my studies at Friedman, I have developed a stronger interest in food security, child malnutrition and evaluation methods.
-Upon the completion of my PhD, I intend to pursue a career with an international health and/or nutrition organization that allows me to focus on childhood malnutrition interventions research, focusing on Latin America.
-I hope to continue exploring the complex interactions between sociodemographic, nutrition and intervention processes and the health implications for children in these contexts.
+I currently work closely with Dr. Patrick Webb and Dr. Shibani Ghosh as research assistant for the Feed the Future Nutrition Innovation Lab-Asia.
+My research efforts are focused on an upcoming study in Nepal; my dissertation work will be built off of this work in Nepal.